 If a provider is exempt from licensing requirements, they are not regulated by Child Care Licensing.
 Exempt providers are those that operate less than 4-hours a day or only provide care during school holidays or summer vacations.
 This does not mean that they are not providing good care, but it does mean that DSS is not licensing or inspecting them.

 With so many things to consider, there is no wonder choosing a provider can be confusing.
-Child Care Services wants parents to “Know Before They Go!”
+DSS Early Care and Education wants parents to “Know Before They Go!”